snuq/SnuKivyTemplate/Readme.md

 This value is loaded from the app config file, 'textscale'.
 When the config is changed, or when this value is changed, the app will automatically adjust scale.

+* ### NormalApp.scaling_mode
+Option Property, this must be set to either 'divisions' or 'pixels'.
+This determines how the interface will be scaled for all included widgets.
+See 'NormalApp.scale_amount' for more information on each option.

-* ### NormalApp.button_divisors
+* ### NormalApp.scale_amount
-Numeric Property, this defines the number of buttons that will be vertically visible in the window at a button scale of 100%.
+Numeric Property.
+How this is interpreted will vary depending on how the 'scaling_mode' is set.
 This acts as a multiplier for the button_scale variable.
-Defaults to 15, make this larger if you want your overall interface to be smaller.
+Defaults to 15.
+* If scaling_mode is set to 'divisions', this will define the number of buttons that will be vertically visible in the window at a button scale of 100%.
+* If scaling_mode is set to 'pixels', this variable will set the height of the standard button in pixels.

+A good way to make the interface scale well to different screen sizes is to use pixel scaling mode, and set the value using a function from kivy.metrics, like so:

+    from kivy.metrics import cm
+    MyApp(scaling_mode='pixels', scale_amount=cm(1)).run()

 * ### NormalApp.theme_index
 Numeric Property, this defines the index of the theme from the 'themes' variable to be loaded on app creation.
 Override this variable in your app to set a different theme index to start with.